-Graduates find work within industry, government, service organisations, consulting or in workers' compensation insurance companies.
+Graduates find work within industry, government, the service sector, consulting or in workers' compensation insurance companies.

-Positions with environmental responsibilities are known as EHS or SHE (safety, health and environment) managers.
+Positions with additional environmental responsibilities are known as EHS or SHE (safety, health and environment) managers.

 Professional recognition and accreditation

-The Graduate Diploma in Occupational Health and Safety and the Masters OHS are accredited by the Australian OHS Education Accreditation Board.
-Accreditation is current to 2017.
+The Master and Graduate Diploma in OHS are accredited by the Australian OHS Education Accreditation Board.

-An accredited qualification such as the RMIT Graduate Diploma is the minimum requirement for professional certification as an OHS professional as well as SIA professional membership.
+An accredited qualification in the minimum education requirement for professional certification as an OHS professional and/or Occupational Hygienist.